Protect critical areas that can serve as reliable sources of seed for replenishment and preservation of ecological function. ref

 - Areas that may naturally be more resistant or resilient to climate change

 - Developmental and feeding habitats and other key habitats at certain life stages for species: Marine species use different habitats at different life stages.
-Developmental and feeding areas play an important role in ecosystem functions and require consideration in an MPA design.
+Developmental and feeding areas should be considered in MPA design as they play an important role in maintaining ecosystem processes.

 Ensure that no-take areas include critical habitats